-Dr Azra Nanjiani MBBS, MBACP - Conventional & Islamic counselling
+Dr Azra Nanjiani MBBS, MBACP - CBT with Conventional & Islamic counselling

 (+44) 7799 485059

-I am an experienced BACP registered therapist offering conventional and islamic counselling for anxiety, depression, panic, excessive worrying, doubts, intrusive thoughts-compulsions/OCD, relationship issues and many other concerns (listed below)
+I am an experienced BACP registered therapist with a special interest in Cognitive Behavioural Therapy (CBT).
+I integrate advanced CBT skills with other effective approaches to help with anxiety, depression, panic, excessive worrying, doubts, intrusive thoughts-compulsions/OCD, relationship issues and many other concerns (listed below)

-The work we do together will be safe, and confidential.
+Counselling offered is safe and highly confidential.
 You will find me to be approachable, non-judgemental and supportive.

 - Skype, telephone or face-to-face sessions